Coastal erosion: Examples

-Hampton-On-Sea is suffering from this problem as well.
-Hampton-On-Sea is located in Kent, England.
+Hampton-on-Sea is suffering from this problem as well.
+Hampton-on-Sea is located in Kent, England.
 It was at one time very popular for its oyster fishing and was very reliant on the sea.
-Hampton-On-Sea has undergone the effects of coastal erosion since before the 1800s.
-Hampton-On-Sea's coastal erosion worsened with the increase in global warming and climate change.
+Hampton-on-Sea has undergone the effects of coastal erosion since before the 1800s.
+Hampton-on-Sea's coastal erosion worsened with the increase in global warming and climate change.
 Global warming is causing a rise in sea level, more intense and frequent storms, and an increase in ocean temperature and precipitation levels.
-Another reason Hampton-On-Sea had such a horrific case of coastal erosion is due to an increase in the frequency and the intensity of storms it experienced.
+Another reason Hampton-on-Sea had such a horrific case of coastal erosion is due to an increase in the frequency and the intensity of storms it experienced.
 These natural events had destroyed the Hampton Pier, Hernecliffe Gardens, a set of villas, several roads, and many other structures that once lay on Hampton-On-Sea.
 After this destruction, in 1899 they started building a sea wall to protect the rest of the remaining land and buildings.
 However, the sea wall did not offer much help: buildings continued to be affected by the erosion.
 Then a storm came and broke the sea wall, it then flooded the land behind it.
 These events cause many land investors to back out.
-Eventually, Hampton-On-Sea had to be abandoned because the erosion overtook so much of the land.
-By 1916 Hampton-On-Sea had been completely abandoned.
+Eventually, Hampton-on-Sea had to be abandoned because the erosion overtook so much of the land.
+By 1916 Hampton-on-Sea had been completely abandoned.
 By the 1920s only a couple of structures still stood.
-It was at that point that Hampton-On-Sea was said to have been finally drowned.
-Today only three landmarks have survived the tragedy that Hampton-On-Sea had faced.
+It was at that point that Hampton-on-Sea was said to have been finally drowned.
+Today only three landmarks have survived the tragedy that Hampton-on-Sea had faced.
 These landmarks include The Hampton Inn, The Hampton Pier, and a few roads.
-Although The Hampton Pier is not the same size as the original it is still working as a great place for people to fish.
-Today The Hampton inn is now a popular little pub known for its delicious food and its beautiful sunset view.
-To this day they are sharing the history of Hampton-On-Sea with others.
+Although The Hampton Pier is not the same size as the original it is still available for people to fish from.

+A study published in Earth's Future, a journal by the American Geophysical Union in 2025 shows that coastal areas in arid regions, for example, in the Mediterranean, are severely affected by erosion.
+In 2025, for example, more than 7,000 buildings in the harbor city of Alexandria are at risk of collapsing due to erosion processes and groundwater changes.

+In South America, the Chilean coast has experienced erosion on certain beaches due to an increased frequency in severe storms during warm phases of the El Niño-Southern Oscillation phenomenon.